microsoft/azure-devops-symbols/README.md

 # azure-devops-symbols

+Enable seemless debugging of your JavaScript code regardless of how you distribute your code.
+The tools in this repo will allow you to store the SourceMap _(.js.map)_ file in Azure DevOps where it is safely stored and ready for use by our debuggers.

 This repository contains tools and utilities for JavaScript projects to produce SourceMap files that can be uploaded to Azure DevOps Symbol server using the `PublishSymbols` task.